wechaty/wechaty/README.md

 # Getting Started

-### A Greate Live Coding Tutorial
+## A Great Live Coding Tutorial

 <div align="center">
 <a target="_blank" href="https://blog.wechaty.io/guide/2017/01/01/getting-started-wechaty.html"><img src="https://cloud.githubusercontent.com/assets/1361891/21722581/3ec957d0-d468-11e6-8888-a91c236e0ba2.jpg" border=0 width="60%"></a>
 </div>

-The above 10 mins video tutorial was presented by @lijiarui, which is a good start if you are new to Wechaty.
+The above 10 minutes video tutorial was presented by @lijiarui, which is a good start if you are new to Wechaty.

-# Run
+## Run

 Let's say, you have saved the above six lines javascript example to `mybot.js`.